moderepo/bizstack-console-plugin-samples/README.md

 - Run `npm i zustand` to install Zustand.
 - Install Material UI
   - This step is only required if the plugin needs to use MUI.
 Technically, the plugin can use any CSS library.
-However, to have the plugin UI integrate smoothly with BizConsole, it is recommended that the plugin also use MUI.
+However, to have the plugin UI integrate smoothly with BizStack Console, it is recommended that the plugin also use MUI.
 To install MUI, please follow the instruction
     [here](https://mui.com/material-ui/getting-started/installation/).
 Note that MUI recommend using @emotion style engine.
 However, if you want to use styled-component, please follow the instruction on how to use styled-component style engine.
 Also, using styled-component style engine will require additional setup.
 Please look at the example plugin's `tsconfig.json` and `vite.config.ts` for example.